Jen Seron

 Since I was a child I wanted to draw from life.
 I specifically wanted to draw faces, but nobody would sit still for me.
 So I drew my own face.
 I tried different expressions.
 It was fun and still is!
 I've done hundreds; I love doing portraits of others, too!
 The Lamed Vavnick series is mostly portraits of people seen in NYC and on NYC subways.

-Who wants a portrait of themselves!?
+Who wants a portrait of themself!?

 • Emergent Overlap